 The sphere-subtracted cylindrical resonator exhibits moderately high $|\mathscr{H}_i|$, but a low $G_i$ and only moderate $\mathcal{R}$.
 In this case, the $|\mathscr{H}_i|$ arises from sharp, highly varying complex features and recesses that concentrate the magnetic field near the conducting walls, lowering $G_i$.
 Because the mode is supported by these intricate local features, it is also more susceptible to small geometric deviations, which reduce $\mathcal{R}$.

-The machine learning optimisation identified highly helical modes in most cavity families, generated through two distinct mechanisms.
+The inverse-design optimisation reveals that highly helical modes in these cavity families arise through two distinct mechanisms.
 The first mechanism arises in complex geometries containing sharp and/or rapidly varying curvature.
 In these designs, strong $|\mathscr{H}_i|$ is produced through the local curvature of these features.
 However, such $|\mathscr{H}_i|$ is inherently fragile: even small geometric deviations disrupt the localised spatial overlap of $\vec{\mathbf{E}}$ and $\vec{\mathbf{H}}$, leading to a reduced $\mathcal{R}$.
 As a result, although these geometries can exhibit high $|\mathscr{H}_i|$, they do so at the expense of $\mathcal{R}$.
 Their $\tilde{G}_i$ is sensitive to the depth of these features.
 Deep recesses pull a larger fraction of the magnetic field toward the conducting walls, increasing surface losses that lower $\tilde{G}_i$ as well as amplifying sensitivity to geometric perturbations.

 The second mechanism occurs in geometries with a global, continuous twist.
 Here, the $|\mathscr{H}_i|$ arises from a smooth global curvature that maintains a consistent spatial overlap of $\vec{\mathbf{E}}$ and $\vec{\mathbf{H}}$ along the entire structure.
 Therefore, $h_i$ integrates constructively throughout the full cavity volume, producing high $|\mathscr{H}_i|$ without relying on delicate local features.
 Because the $|\mathscr{H}_i|$ is reinforced globally rather than locally, these designs are far less sensitive to dimensional variations and therefore exhibit a superior $\mathcal{R}$.
 The strongest performers across all metrics are those with continuous boundaries and no sharp reflection planes or discontinuities.
 These results highlight the advantage of global twist over highly complex geometries when $\mathcal{R}$ is a key design requirement.